tainn/bzw/README.md

 ## LazyBzw

 Functions similarly to the [Bzw](#Bzw) class, but with lazy loading instead of eager loading.
-Additionally, requires the dump of the in-memory string content to perform a single write IO file operation.
+Additionally, requires the dump of the in-memory string content to perform a single write IO operation, usually at the very end.

 ```py
 world.dump()